nickzoic/nick.zoic.org/art/shorter-words-list/index.md

 ```

 ... this fixes those problems, and has a slightly shorter average length
-of 4.4 characters per word, too.
+of 4.4 characters per word, too, for 2.04 bits per character.

+## Further Thoughts

+* Instead of splitting alphabetically, could we make a list of 256 5 letter words
+  and 256 4 letter words so they'd print neatly in columns?
+This list has 267
+  five letter words, so we're not far off.